Welcome to today's edition of the Rush 24-7 podcast.

 And in that way, we could turn the White House correspondence dinner and politics into the same kind of real substance that the Grammys were last night.

-Stop and think of this for just a second.
+I mean, stop and think of this for just a second.

-The White House Correspondence Dinner every year, there's the phoniest night in the world.
+The White House correspondence dinner every year, there's the phoniest night in the world.

-People that don't like each other get together for one night, acting like they do.
+People that don't like each other get together for one night acting like they do.

 It's phony.